With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreUnitypoint Health Peoria Methodist is a mental health facility in Peoria County, IL, located at 221 Ne Glen Oak Avenue , 61636.
-Unitypoint Health Peoria Methodist provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Unitypoint Health Peoria Methodist provides electroconvulsive therapy, group therapy and trauma therapy to young adults, seniors 65 or older and adults.
-Unitypoint Health Peoria Methodist also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Unitypoint Health Peoria Methodist include family psychoeducation, integrated primary care services and education services.
+Unitypoint Health Peoria Methodist provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Unitypoint Health Peoria Methodist provides individual psychotherapy, electroconvulsive therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
+Unitypoint Health Peoria Methodist also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Unitypoint Health Peoria Methodist include education services, integrated primary care services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.